Ada86Balogh/cubebloc/README.md

 #### Connecting Via SSH

-The simpliest way to connect to your virtual machine is to jump into the vagrant folder and use the `vagrant ssh` command.
+The simplest way to connect to your virtual machine is to jump into the vagrant folder and use the `vagrant ssh` command.

 ```bash
 $ cd /path/to/vagrant/folder
 $ vagrant ssh
 ```

-However after the 100th times it could be annoying so we can setup some alias for it to reach anywhere from our system.
+However, after the 100th time it can be annoying so we can set up an alias to reach it from anywhere.

 #### MySQL

-The environment shipped with the latest version of the MySQL, with the MySQL 5.7
+The environment is shipped with the latest version of the MySQL (5.7).

 There are two users: